 Will my hair grow back after chemotherapy is over?

 Yes it will!
-The hair loss from chemo is only temporary and your hair will grow back as usual within a month to 6 months.
+The hair loss from chemo is only temporary and you will see hair growth after chemo within a month to 6 months.

 Should I shave my head before chemotherapy?
 When should I cut my hair for chemo?